unicode-org/icu/tools/multi/proj/provider/readme.txt

 1c.
 Copy the ICUs (named as they were downloaded) into the ../../packages/ directory relative to this readme.

 2a.
-Copy the file "Makefile-local.sample" into a new file "Makefile.local".
+Copy the file "Makefile.local-sample" into a new file "Makefile.local".

 2b.
 Edit the Makefile.local to modify the PROVIDER_TARGET and
 PROVIDER_AVAILABLE settings.